 If you are migrating over from another SMS sending service and you have an existing number that you would like to use to send text messages, you can port that number into Klaviyo.
-Note that porting a number will result in the loss of any voice capabilities, and that toll-free numbers cannot be verified or have MMS enabled.

 Select Port an Existing Number from the Request Additional Numbers dropdown.